reactioncommerce/reaction-docs/developer/git-style-guide.md

     BREAKING CHANGES: remove Header Blaze template.
 To migrate to the React component, use HeaderComponent.
 ```
 See more [examples from Angular.js](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.8sw072iehlhg).

-## Making a pull request

-Title the pull request (PR) with the ID number of the GitHub issue.
-Add `WIP` (work in progress) to the beginning of the title to get feedback early on.

-Follow the [PR template](https://github.com/reactioncommerce/reaction/blob/master/.github/pull_request_template.md) provided and make sure to add `Closes ###` with the GitHub issue number.

-## Wait for a code review

-Congrats!
-You made a pull request.
-Head to the [contributing guide](https://docs.reactioncommerce.com/reaction-docs/master/contributing-to-reaction#step-3-the-pull-request-and-review-process) to see what's next.